mattmc3/prezto-prompt-contrib/README.md

   ${ZDOTDIR:-$HOME}/.zprezto-prompt-contrib
 ```

-Add the new .zprezto-prompt-contrib project to the list of Prezto contribs and allow
+Add this project to the list of Prezto contrib locations.
+You also need to
-module overrides in `.zpreztorc`:
+allow module overrides in `.zpreztorc`:

 ```zsh
 # Add additional directories to load prezto modules from